 Before entering any confined space, a trained and experienced person should identify and evaluate all the existing and potential hazards within the confined space.
 Evaluate activities both inside and outside the confined space.

 The results of the tests for these hazards are to be recorded on the Entry Permit along with the equipment or method(s) that were used in performing the tests.
-Please see the OSH Answers document Confined Space - Program for more information about entry permits.

 The traditional hazard control methods found in regular worksites can be effective in a confined space.
 These include engineering controls, administrative controls and personal protective equipment.
 Engineering controls are designed to remove the hazard while administrative controls and personal protective equipment try to minimize the contact with the hazard.